MSRConnections/Azure-training-course/Content/Introduction/Introduction Creating Accounts HOL.md

 Signing up for an free-trial Azure account is simple and allows you to get started exploring Azure in a couple of minutes.
 In the Azure for Research initiative, the Azure accounts you are given only work with a [Microsoft account](http://windows.microsoft.com/en-us/windows-live/sign-in-what-is-microsoft-account).
 To ensure there are no issues with existing accounts, you are going to create a brand new Microsoft Account in order to access your Azure benefits.

 Like any modern cloud-based service, Azure is growing all the time, with new features and services being added regularly.
-The entry point to Azure is through the Microsoft Azure Portal, of which there are two.
-The modern portal is the one you will use for most of the labs, but it is still under construction, so it is sometimes referred to as the [Preview Portal](https://portal.azure.com).
-The original portal, called the [Classic Portal](https://www.manage.windowsazure.com), still has a few features that have not been ported over to the Preview Portal.
+The entry point to Azure is through the Azure Portal, of which there are two.
+The modern portal, which will henceforth be referred to as the [Azure Portal](https://portal.azure.com), is the one you will use for most of the labs.
+The original portal, called the [Classic Portal](https://www.manage.windowsazure.com), still has a few features that have not been ported over to the modern portal.
 Each of the hands-on labs contains explicit instructions showing which portal (and which features) to use.
 In this lab, you will set up a free Azure account and learn how to switch between portals.

 <a name="Objectives"></a>
 ### Objectives ###